foundry-rs/starknet-foundry/design_documents/cairo_deployment_scripts.md

 we should be in a pretty good shape, for most commands we return specific structs (defined in `cast/src/helpers/response_structs.rs`), but let's double-check everything necessary is included there, and all importable commands are using such structs.

+The commands would have to be implemented in the same manner as forge's cheatcodes.

 ### sncast config
 We should allow for all flags passed to sncast to be propagated to the script.
 CastConfig should also be importable and usable from script if someone wishes so, but we should not require it.
 That means, we might have to review our subcommands